r4v3n-k/r4v3n-k.github.io/_posts/2024-02-23-linked_list.md

 ### Insertion

-To insert a new node, we should change the pointers of the below three nodes, which is a little more complex.
+To insert a new node, we should change the pointers of the three nodes below.
 - The node at position we want to add
 - The previous node of the node
 - A new node